runlevel5/louis_vuitton_stock_checker/README.md

 NOTIFICATION_CLEAR_FREQUENCY | The recurring time to notify user in second | integer | 7200
 SENDGRID_API_KEY | SendGrid API Key | string
-NOTIFY_TO_EMAIl | The email to send email notification to | string
+NOTIFY_TO_EMAIl | The email to send email notification to | string PORT | the port that notifer server | integer